jonnycw/Module_20_Challenge/README.md

 1. Use the setAccounts function to define the authorized Ethereum address that will be able to withdraw funds from your contract.
 <img width="1503" alt="seAccounts_function" src="https://github.com/jonnycw/Module_20_Challenge/assets/120538932/761e72e5-bbca-4145-864e-e003117496a3">

-2. Test the deposit functionality of your smart contract by sending the following amounts of ether: 2 ETH, 3 ETh, 4 ETH
+2. Test the deposit functionality of your smart contract by sending the following amounts of ether: 2 ETH, 3 ETH, 4 ETH

 Send 2 ETH